 Owners Mike & Hilary Gustafson

 Before opening Literati Bookstore, Hilary Gustafson worked for Simon and Schuster as a sales rep in NYC.
 Mike Gustafson worked as a freelance writer and video producer.
-Now, both are Ann Arborites and live with their three cats.
+Now, both are Ann Arborites and live with their two young children and three cats.

 How would you describe your store to someone who has never visited?